Kate O'Beirne

-Kate Walsh O'Beirne (September 23, 1949 – April 23, 2017) was the President of National Review Institute.
-She was the Washington editor of National Review.
+Kate Walsh O'Beirne (September 23, 1949 – April 23, 2017) was the former president of National Review Institute and the Washington, D.C. editor of National Review.
 Her column, "Bread and Circuses," covered Congress, politics, and U.S. domestic policy.

 O'Beirne was a regular contributor on CNN's Saturday night political round-table program, Capital Gang, along with Al Hunt, Mark Shields, Robert Novak, and Margaret Carlson.
-O'Beirne and Novak typically argued the conservative viewpoint, while Hunt, Shields, and Carlson provided the liberal viewpoint.
-She also served as a substitute host on CNN's Crossfire, as well as a commentator for the NewsHour with Jim Lehrer.
-She was lastly a political analyst for MSNBC's Hardball.
+O'Beirne and Novak typically argued the conservative viewpoint, and Hunt, Shields, and Carlson provided the liberal viewpoint.
+She also served as a substitute host on CNN's Crossfire, a commentator for NewsHour with Jim Lehrer, and a political analyst for MSNBC's Hardball.

-Early life
+Early life and education

-On September 23, 1949, O'Beirne was born Kate Monica Walsh in Brooklyn, New York City, New York.
-She grew up in Manhasset, New York.
+O'Beirne was born Kate Monica Walsh in Brooklyn, New York City.
+She grew up in Manhasset, New York on Long Island.
 She was raised in a traditional Irish Catholic family.

+O'Beirne's father was Matthew (Matty) Walsh, longtime owner of famed Manhattan saloon Jimmy Ryan's where dozens of jazz legends played, including Sidney Bechet, Ben Webster, and Coleman Hawkins.

-After graduating from St. Mary's High School in 1967, she attended Good Counsel College, a Catholic women's school in White Plains, New York, majoring in English and journalism.
+She attended St. Mary's High School, graduating in 1967, and then attended Good Counsel College, a Catholic women's school in White Plains, New York, where she majored in English and journalism.